EduardoModel/react-new-features/README.md

 )}
 ```
 ## useEffect
 This function is called whenever the component suffers a change, for example, when a button is pressed.
 These function takes a callback function as an argument and executes, as sayed before, every time the component re-renders.
-But you can add a second argument, which is the tracking state (variable) and only fires the function when these arguments change.
+But we can add a second argument, which is the tracking state (variable) and only fires the function when these arguments change.

 This function can also have similar functionality as the functions: componentDidMount, componentDidUpdate, and componentDidUnmount.